 The monthly contribution of the EU grant is set each year by the National Erasmus+ Agency, which may also allocate special funds for disabled students: the amount of the special grant may be higher than that of a standard grant.

-300 euros/month for group 1 countries (high cost of living): Denmark, Finland, Iceland, Ireland, Luxembourg, Lichtenstein, Norway, Sweden, United Kingdom;
+- 300 euros/month for the countries of group 1 (high cost of living): Denmark, Finland, Iceland, Ireland, Luxembourg, Lichtenstein, Norway, Sweden, United Kingdom;

-250 euros/ month for groups 2 and 3 (mid/low cost of living ): Austria, Belgium, Croatia, Czech Republic, Cyprus, France, Germany, Greece, Holland, Portugal, Slovenia, Spain, Turkey, Bulgaria, Estonia, Hungary, Lithuania, Latvia, Malta, Poland, Romania, Slovakia, former Yugoslav Republic of Macedonia, Serbia.
+- 250 euro/month for the countries of groups 2 e 3 (medium/low cost of living): Austria, Belgium, Croatia, Czech Republic, Cyprus, France, Germany, Greece, Netherlands, Portugal, Slovenia, Spain, Turkey, Bulgaria, Estonia, Hungary, Lithuania, Latvia, Malta, Poland, Romania, Slovakia, Republic of Macedonia, Serbia.

 If the actual duration of the Erasmus stay abroad (as indicated in the Certificate of stay) is shorter than the one agreed upon in the mobility agreement, the student will have to reimburse an amount corresponding to the period not spent abroad.

 The amount of the scholarships may change under the new Erasmus Programme 2021-2027.
 More information will follow as soon as the new amount is disclosed.

 We suggest you consult the guide Studenti e fisco (Students and tax administration) created by the Agenzia delle Entrate (the Inland Revenue) - Emilia-Romagna regional branch.
 The guide is valid throughout Italy.